Saadat Hasan Manto: Death

 Manto's grave at Miani Saheb graveyard in Lahore.

 Manto had suffered public trials mainly on the charge of writing obscene literature in the newly created and increasingly Islamized Pakistan.
 Sessions Judge Munir presided over Manto's last trial in Lahore, and he is the infamous judge who later became Justice Munir, Chief Justice of Pakistan Supreme Court, and who invented the Doctrine of Necessity alias Nazria-e-Zaroorat in later years to buttress martial law in Pakistan.
 In this trial in Lahore against Manto, Faiz Ahmad Faiz, M.D.
-Taseer and many literary celebrities testified in favor of Manto.
-Manto's trial ended with a warning from Sessions Judge Munir that he was being let off easy with just a fine but would be sent to jail for many years if he did not stop writing his provocative short stories.
+Taseer and many literary celebrities testified in favour of Manto.
+Manto's trial ended with a warning from Sessions Judge Munir that he was being let off easy with just a fine, but would be sent to jail for many years if he did not stop writing his provocative short stories.
 So, Manto could not write his novel and cutting-edge short stories.
 Manto sank into depression.
 He tried to alleviate his depression with alcohol, and this started affecting his liver and led to cirrhosis of the liver, with him vomiting blood.
 His wife and relatives tried admitting him into Lahore Mental Asylum on Jail Road, Lahore, which was the rehab clinic for alcoholics at that time.
 This treatment did not work.
 Manto returned to Lakshami Mansions, Beadon Road, near Mall Road.
-Soon he had become increasingly alcoholic, which eventually led to cirrhosis of the liver.
+Soon, he had become increasingly alcoholic, which eventually led to cirrhosis of the liver.
 He died on 18 January 1955, at Lakshami Mansions, Lahore.
 His death was attributed to the effects of alcoholism.